somehobo/R53s-manual-swap/Parts.md

 * coolant hoses manual car. it looks like a big mess of coolant lines.
 I got mine for about 110 off of ebay. pt #: 7518503

+* intake for manual cars, has one less vaccuum line. pt #: 13721491743

 ## Bolts I bought and Used

 *  2 hex bolts for master cylinder to pedals 07119902976, 2 nuts for them 07129905817